ATFutures/webmapping/README.md

 # webmapping
-Short course in web (browser) mapping using React
+Short course in JavaScript to do web (browser) mapping using React.

 What can you do with JavaScript?
 * You can [fly a drone](https://www.youtube.com/watch?v=JzFvGf7Ywkk).